Ehingen: Statistics

 Ehingen is situated at 48°17'N and 9°43'E at 515 meters above sea level (town hall).
 The municipality has a size of 178.51 km2.

 In contrast to many other towns in Germany, Ehingen's number of inhabitants has constantly been growing during the last years.
 In 2006 it peaked at 26,054.
 However, according to forecasts, no major changes are expected anymore until 2025.
 This development against the trend probably has its roots in a favorable economic situation.

 While many other cities and towns struggle with the problem of a quickly ageing society, Ehingen has managed to keep the average age of its inhabitants below the Baden-Württemberg average, which is the lowest among all German Länder.
 In 2006 the average was 39.9 years of age, until 2025 it will rise to 45.3 according to forecasts, which still will be lower than the average age in Baden-Württemberg.

 Geographical location

 Ehingen is located on the southern edge of the middle Swabian Jura on the north bank of the Danube.

 The Danube clips the city only in the extreme southeast.

 The district Rißtissen is as exclave around eight kilometers east of the center in the Danube plain on the crack.

 Neighboring communities

-The following cities and towns (they belong, unless otherwise indicated, to the Alb-Donau-Kreis) adjoin the town of Ehingen, in clockwise called, starting from the north:
+The following cities and towns (they belong, unless otherwise indicated, to the Alb-Donau-Kreis) adjoin the town of Ehingen, starting from the north in clockwise order:

-Schelklingen, Allmendingen, Altheim (Ehingen), Öpfingen and Griesingen, Laupheim and Schemmerhofen (both Biberach district) Unterstadion, Rottenacker, Munderkingen, Untermarchtal and Lauterach and Hayingen and Münsingen (both Reutlingen (district)).
+Schelklingen, Allmendingen, Altheim (Ehingen), Öpfingen and Griesingen, Laupheim and Schemmerhofen (both Biberach district) Unterstadion, Rottenacker, Munderkingen, Untermarchtal, Lauterach, Hayingen and Münsingen (both Reutlingen district).